sdeepaknarayanan/sdeepaknarayanan/README.md

 I am Deepak, an MS student at ETH Zurich.

-My research interests are in high-dimensional statistics, optimization, and theoretical computer science with a particular focus on understanding the computational complexity of statistical problems.
+My research interests are in high-dimensional statistics, optimization, and theoretical computer science with a particular focus on understanding the computational complexity of statistical inference.

-**I am looking for PhD Positions from Fall 2024!**
+Feel free to ping me at dsridharan[AT]ethz.ch if you are interested in collaborating on the above topics.